na4zagin3/na4zagin3.github.io/greeknumeral.md

 Inspired from Russell Cottrell’s [Greek Number Converter](http://www.russellcottrell.com/greek/utilities/GreekNumberConverter.htm).

 This document is to provide reliable information and interactive converters of Ancient Greek number systems with proper citations.
 Currently, it is difficult to find correct information about Ancient Greek number systems in the Internet.
 For example, Harry Foundalis’ [_Greek Numbers and Numerals (Ancient and Modern)_](https://www.foundalis.com/lan/grknum.htm) contains comprehensive description about Modern Greek, but the section about Ancient Greek contains several problems—he insists that Archimedes (287–212 BCE) came up with numerals greater than 1,0000, while Herodotus (484–425 BCE) and others before Archimedes, in fact, casually used δισμύριοι 2,0000 and so on: “ἄνδρες τετρακισχίλιοι καὶ δισμύριοι γίνονται.”—Herodotus _Historia_ 7.185.1.
-John J O’Connor and Edmund F Robertson’s [_Greek Number Systems_](http://www-history.mcs.st-and.ac.uk/HistTopics/Greek_numbers.html) clearly shows they could not read Ancient or Modern Greek or could not consult people having studied Classics in their university.
-Russell Cottrell’s The Greek Number Converter is confusing people—an author of Wikipedia.ja’s article ギリシアの数字  “Greek Numerals” misunderstood as the method he invented was actually used by Ancient Greeks.
+John J O’Connor and Edmund F Robertson’s [_Greek Number Systems_](http://www-history.mcs.st-and.ac.uk/HistTopics/Greek_numbers.html) clearly shows they could not read either Ancient or Modern Greek or could not consult people having studied Classics.
+Russell Cottrell’s The Greek Number Converter is confusing people—an author of article ギリシアの数字 “Greek Numerals” in Wikipedia.ja misunderstood that the method Russell Cottrell invented was actually used by Ancient Greeks.

 # Notations
 In this document, I use myriad (meaning _ten-thousand_) separators (e.g., 1234,5678,9012) rather than thousand separators (e.g., 123,456,789,012).